zongjiHuang/girlcrawler/README.md

 GirlCrawler is a fast, smart [jandan.net/ooxx](http://jandan.net/ooxx) crawler.
 It's based on efficient, asynchronous Node.js.
 It has the following features:

-* Easy to configure and use
 * Fast with Node.js' async I/O
 * Filter based on OO/XX (likes/dislikes)
-* Updating optimization
+* Update with optimization

 ### Usage

 `node main.js [options]`

 * `-t, --thread` The *maximum* number of concurrent downloads, default 128.
 Because of the network speed, it may not take any effect though the value is very large.

 * `-f, --filter` OO/XX based filter, default "oo > xx".